Self-Guided

 Carbon Neutral Trip

 In Tuscany, the only thing even remotely rigid is the pasta al dente.
-Wander at your own pace from Cortona’s cobbled streets with our storytelling friend to wine tastings at La Bandita Townhouse.
+Wander at your own pace from Cortona’s cobbled streets with our storytelling friend to sipping wine at La Bandita Townhouse.
 Skip the schedule, linger in the piazza, and live like the Tuscans do—indulgently, emphatically and gloriously free of stress.

 Stroll through the sweeping open fields of the UNESCO-listed Val d’Orcia, a lush green valley dotted with charming hilltop towns and ancient cypress groves.